ropensci-archive/roweb2/content/blog/2020-08-18-dev-dittodb/index.md

 ### Main technical challenges

 The development process of dittodb had a number of interesting challenges.
-Two that I will expand on here is our use of method dispatch and class inheritance to make dittodb work as well as use of the `trace` function for recording fixtures.
+Two that I will expand on here are our use of method dispatch and class inheritance to make dittodb work as well as use of the `trace` function for recording fixtures.

 #### Using method dispatch for good